AGnias47/spotify-playlist-generator/README.md

 Currently just getting this by running the steps listed at https://github.com/spotify/web-api-auth-examples.

 There is probably an easier way to do this.
 Look into method used in spotipy module.
+## Continued work
+ * Docstring cleanup
+ * Easier method of using / obtaining OAuth Token
 ## Potential improvements
- * Easier method of obtaining OAuth Token
  * User testing with more diverse array of songs
  * Full coverage of classes with available API calls
- * Better sync with classes and actual Spotify objects
  * Allow for usage of already created playlists
- * GUI wrapper (stretch goal)
+ * GUI wrapper